 Any problems in our manufacturing process or the facilities with which we contract could make us a less attractive collaborator for potential partners, including larger pharmaceutical companies and academic research institutions, which could limit our access to attractive development programs.
-Any such problems could also result in a decision to abandon or write off prior investments, which could result in significant accounting charges for impairment of previously capitalized expenditures.
-Problems in third-party manufacturing processes or facilities also could restrict our ability to meet market demand for our products.
+Problems in third-party manufacturing processes or facilities also could restrict our ability to complete our clinical trials in a timely manner or meet market demand for our products.
 Additionally, should our manufacturing agreements with third parties be terminated for any reason, there may be a limited number of manufacturers who would be suitable replacements and it could take a significant amount of time to transition the manufacturing to a replacement.